 Unlocking the Potential of Immunotherapy

-Tumors are classified as “T-cell inflamed” or “hot,” meaning that they contain many T cells, or “cold,” meaning they have a paucity of T cells.
+Tumors are classified as “T-cell inflamed” or “hot,” meaning that they contain many T cells, or “cold,” meaning they have a paucity of T cells or other immunosuppressive elements.

 Many hot tumors are responsive to immunotherapy, which helps immune T cells attack cancerous cells.
 Cold tumors, however, make up the vast majority of cancers and affect 5 times as many patients as hot tumors.
 Because cold tumors lack activated T cells and have unique immunosuppressive characteristics, immunotherapy is minimally effective in treating these cancers.